 Full of flavor, one taste and you’ll agree that this recipe is the best way to enjoy fig preserves!
-Although it has warm spices of cinnamon, cloves, nutmeg, and allspice, that are usually associated with fall, this cake is good any time of year.
+Although it has warm spices of cinnamon, cloves, nutmeg, and allspice, which are usually associated with fall, this cake is good any time of year.

 Just a note, if you are not a fig fan, don’t let that deter you from making this cake.
 The spices are the front notes of flavor.
 The texture is moist and is similar to a Jam Cake or Date Cake if you’re familiar with those recipes.

-As well, I tested it using 10 ounces, 1 cup, and 1/2 cup of fig preserves and I found 1 cup to the be the best amount of fig preserves.
+As well, I tested it using 10 ounces, 1 cup, and 1/2 cup of fig preserves and I found 1 cup to be the best amount of fig preserves.

 Most importantly, keep an eye on your cake and start watching it closely after 60 minutes the first time you bake it.
 Note exactly what you used and how long you baked it for future reference.
 (I baked my cake at 325°F for 80 minutes in a dark tube pan sitting on a cookie sheet.
 It was perfect.)

 Did you know when a recipe calls for eggs, it refers to using large eggs?
 If you have small or extra-large eggs, you will need to adjust the amount you use.
 Here’s an egg size substitution chart for reference.

 FOR THE GLAZE

 The Amaretto glaze is optional, but I love the additional sweetness and flavor it gives this cake.
 I used Amaretto liquor.
 However, you can substitute almond extract.
 Substitute 1 tablespoon almond extract for the Amaretto.

 - Butter Beer Pound Cake